GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno LambdaMatrixExample_forRows.cpp

 We start with the lambda functions (lines 17-61) defining the elements of the lambda matrix.
-Next, we create the lambda matrix `matrix` (lines 62-64) and the dense matrix `denseMatrix` (lines 66-67) together with the dense matrix view (line 68).
-The lambda function `f` (lines 69-73) serves for copying matrix elements from the lambda matrix to the dense matrix.
-The process of matrix elements copying is started by calling the method `forAllRows` (\ref TNL::Matrices::LambdaMatrix::forRows, \ref TNL::Matrices::LambdaMatrix::forAllRows) (line 74).
+Next, we create the lambda matrix `matrix` (lines 62-64) and the dense matrix `denseMatrix` (lines 67-68) together with the dense matrix view (line 69).
+The lambda function `f` (lines 70-74) serves for copying matrix elements from the lambda matrix to the dense matrix.
+The process of matrix elements copying is started by calling the method `forAllRows` (\ref TNL::Matrices::LambdaMatrix::forRows, \ref TNL::Matrices::LambdaMatrix::forAllRows) (line 75).

 Note, however, that use of `forElements` method (\ref TNL::Matrices::LambdaMatrix::forElements) would be more convenient.

+Next, we compute sum of absolute values of matrix elements in each row and store it in a vector (lines 83-90).
+Firstly we create the vector `sum_vector` for storing the sums (line 83) and get a vector view `sum_view` to get access to the vector from a lambda function.
+On the lines 85-90, we call lambda function for each matrix row which iterates over all matrix elements and sum their absolute values.
+Finally we store the result to the output vector (line 92).

 The result looks as follows:

 \include LambdaMatrixExample_forRows.out